 What is fractional skin resurfacing (FSR) with radiofrequency?

-The original, 3DEEP fractional RF Resurfacing handpiece uses a matrix 112 tiny RF micro-electrodes to create small zones of epidermal coagulation with simultaneous volumetric dermal heating of up to 2.8mm.
+The original, 3DEEP fractional RF Resurfacing handpiece uses a matrix of 112 tiny RF micro-electrodes to create small zones of epidermal coagulation with simultaneous volumetric dermal heating of up to 2.8mm.
 The unique system developed EndyMed uses six independent sources of RF instead of the one source used in other RF systems on the market (Monopolar, Bipolar, "Multipolar").
 The use of multiple sources of RF in the EndyMed PRO allows for both deep dermal non-ablative skin tightening and micro ablative fractional RF skin resurfacing, all on the same system console.

 What is expected during the treatment?